-In this review, we will compare two mirrorless cameras – the Sony Alpha a7R III and Panasonic Lumix DC GH5.
+In this review, we will compare two mirrorless cameras – the Sony a7RIII and Panasonic Lumix DC GH5.

 From the outset, it’s worth mentioning the Sony and the Panasonic are both good cameras with lots of nice features that will allow you to make stunning images and videos.
 However, each camera has its own advantages and disadvantages as well.